doc-metrix/memory-node/README.md

 #### metrics.mlist()

-Lists all metrics included in the specification.
+Lists all metrics included in the documentation.

 ``` javascript
 metrics.mlist();